rpgtoolkit/editor/README.md

 The RPGToolkit Editor team is composed of Chris Hutchinson, Joel Moore, and Joshua Michael Daly.

+Some icons by:

-Some icons by Yusuke Kamiyamane.
+* Yusuke Kamiyamane.
 Licensed under a Creative Commons Attribution 3.0 License.
+* Icons8.
+Licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported.